indexdata/reservoir/README.md

 token respectively.

 Before records can be pushed, the database needs to be prepared for the tenant.
-If Okapi is used, then the usual `install` command will do it, but if the mod-reservoir module is being run on its own, then that must be done manually.
+If Okapi is used, then the usual `install` command will do it, but if the reservoir module is being run on its own, then that must be done manually.

 For example, to prepare the database for tenant `diku` on server running on localhost:8081, use:

 ```
 export OKAPI_TENANT=diku
 export OKAPI_URL=http://localhost:8081
-java -jar client/target/mod-reservoir-client-fat.jar --init
+java -jar client/target/reservoir-client-fat.jar --init
 ```

 **Note**: The above-mentioned commands are for the server running on localhost.